What To Do After a Bad House Survey Report

-When it comes to how big a discount you can get, there are no rules.
+But when it comes to how big a discount you can get, there are no rules.
 It depends on how much the seller wants to sell, how much both parties are willing to compromise and comes down to negotiation.
-If you’re buying in a market where properties are in short supply, your seller is in a better position, so they could refuse to give you any discount.
+If you’re buying in a market where properties are in short supply, for example, your seller is in a better position and they could refuse to give you any discount.

 So in summary:

 - Don’t panic when you read the survey report – your surveyor should answer any questions you have at no extra cost

-- Get the experts in to further investigate and/or cost for repairs
+- Consider getting the experts in to further investigate and/or cost for repairs

 - Use the survey report and quotes to renegotiate the sale price so you can afford to do any essential remediation work or ask for works to be completed by the vendor before the point of exchange

 If you would like to discuss your survey concerns with us, become a member of the HomeOwners Alliance and we’d be happy to help